The Best Caulking Guns for Every Project

 Seal gaps between surfaces smoothly and seamlessly with the right caulking gun for your particular projects.

 The ideal caulking gun for you will depend on the type of sealant you’re applying and the scope of your project.
-Read on to learn how to make the right decision and find out why we selected the following six caulking guns as best in their class:
+Read on to learn how to make the right decision and find out why we selected the below as the best caulking guns in their class:

-- BEST FOR OCCASIONAL USE: Newborn Drip-Free Smooth Hex Rod Caulking Gun
+- BEST OVERALL: Newborn Drip-Free Smooth Hex Rod Caulking Gun

-- BEST FOR CAULKING AROUND CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun
+- BEST FOR CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun

-- BEST FOR THICK SEALANT: PC Products Steel Dispensing Caulking Gun
+- BEST FOR SEALANT: PC Products Steel Dispensing Caulking Gun

-- BEST SAUSAGE GUN: Newborn Round Rod Sausage Gun
+- BEST FOR HEAVY USE: Newborn Round Rod Sausage Gun

-- BEST POWERED GUN FOR EXTENDED OR PRECISION USE: Chicago Pneumatic Air Caulking Gun
+- BEST UPGRADE: Chicago Pneumatic Air Caulking Gun

-While the sight of dozens of options on display at home improvement stores (or online) may seem daunting, if you follow these tips to understand the basics of how these tools work, you’ll easily choose the best caulking gun for the job.
+While the sight of dozens of options may seem daunting, if you follow these tips to understand the basics of how these tools work, you’ll easily choose the best caulking gun for your project.

 - Ratchet rod: Caulking guns with ratchet rods (serrated rods that “catch” with each hand squeeze) are inexpensive and suitable for light projects.
 The biggest problem with ratchet rods is that the sealant keeps oozing out until you twist the end of the rod and pull it back to release pressure.
 This can make a mess and lead to wasted sealant.